-Venables is thankful for what they have accomplished in a Clemson uniform, and he believes wholeheartedly that they will be successful both on and off the field in their lives after Clemson.
+Venables is thankful for what they have accomplished in a Clemson uniform, and he is confident they’ll be successful both on and off the field during their lives after Clemson.

 “Excited for them and what their futures hold, and I’m really excited about all four of those guys because they are ready and this experience at Clemson has really helped prepare them,” Venables said.
 “But they’ve had a huge part into that, too, their maturity.
 A lot of times guys leave and you’re like, he needs to grow up, he’s not ready, he’s going to have to learn the hard way.